By Chet Yarbrough

 In spite of Xi’s emphasis on communist party rule, the genie of economic freedom has made China more pragmatic and less ideological.

-The Stalinist ideology that the collective is more important than the individual evolves in Russia but its evolution retains belief in force and intervention as reliable tools for world domination.
+The Stalinist ideology that the collective is more important than the individual evolves in Russia but its evolution retains belief in force (sometimes murder) and intervention as reliable tools for world domination.
 That belief is Putin’s Achilles heal.

 In later years, Kennan’s containment argument for the U.S.S.R. is found to be correct but even he suggests the cost was too high.
 He believed Russia’s decline could have been accelerated.
 The flaw in today’s Russia is not in exclusive belief in the collective but in use of force as a first, rather than last, resort.